 It is possible to add additional viewport steps from the mabl Trainer options.

-You can now start training your mobile tests by interacting with the application, adding assertions, etc. One productivity hack to save time is to take existing mabl Journeys trained for desktop and duplicate them by editing the copied test steps as necessary.
-You can also use labels to tag your mobile journeys for easier management.
+You can now start training your mobile tests by interacting with the application, adding assertions, etc. One productivity hack to save time is to take existing mabl tests trained for desktop and duplicate them by editing the copied test steps as necessary.
+You can also use labels to tag your mobile tests for easier management.

 Menu navigation and hover steps are something to watch for since the navigation will most likely be collapsed in a hamburger menu and hovers do not work with touch input devices.